99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Serverless Expose functions to the world / Access to the app with REST APIs, even with Authentication It integrates with / can call:
 - Lambda function: invoke / expose the REST API
-- HTTP: HTTP endpoints even on premise / ABL
+- HTTP: HTTP endpoints even on premise / ABL (HTTP API)
-- AWS Services: Any AWS service API with gateway
+- AWS Services: Any AWS service API with gateway (HTTP API)
+- Websockets: two-way interactive commun. between browser and server, enable stateful apps. server can push info to client used in real-time apps like chat, collab platforms, multiplayer games.
+  Client connects to API Gateway, it gives a Conncetion ID, lambda uses logic and stores in DB the connection ID, it usese a Connection URL Callback to send data to client.
+You can use Routing to reoute to a specific backend when the connection is open (for example to do CRUD different backends)

 3 ways to deploy (called Endpoint Types)
 - Edge-Optimized (default): for global clients,  Requests are routed through CloudFront Edge locations (improve latency)